Momentum spirals in multiphoton pair production revisited: CONCLUSION AND OUTLOOK

 \section{CONCLUSION AND OUTLOOK}

-In summary, we revisit the vortices in multiphoton pair creation by two counter-rotating fields with time delay for different cycles using the DHW formalism.
+In summary, we revisit the spirals in multiphoton pair creation by two counter-rotating fields with time delay for different cycles using the DHW formalism.
 The focus is on considering two case of the relative carrier envelope phase as $0$ and $\pi/2$, and the effects of different time delays and cycles on the number density are further examined.
-Meanwhile, some typical vortex structures are semiquantitatively analyzed by employing the WKB-like approximation method.
+Meanwhile, some typical spiral structures are semiquantitatively analyzed by employing the WKB-like approximation method.
 Moreover, we provide some qualitative understandings to some results obtained by corresponding turning points structure.

-For the momentum vortex, it is sensitive to time delays and cycles in pulse. compared to previous studies \cite{Li:2017qwd,Li:2019hzi}, we found some interesting new results.
-With the increase of either time delay or cycle number, the spiral arms of the vortex become thinner and longer, meanwhile, the number of spiral arms is significantly increased.
-Importantly, for a small cycle $N=0.8$, the momentum spectrum still exists an obvious vortex pattern.
-Moreover, the carrier phase plays an crucial role in multiphoton pair production, which destroys not only the axisymmetry of momentum spectrum, but also the rotational symmetry of momentum vortex.
+For the momentum spiral, it is sensitive to time delays and cycles in pulse. compared to previous studies \cite{Li:2017qwd,Li:2019hzi}, we found some interesting new results.
+With the increase of either time delay or cycle number, the spiral arms become thinner and longer, meanwhile, the number of spiral arms is significantly increased.
+Importantly, for a small cycle $N=0.8$, the momentum spectrum still exists an obvious spiral pattern.
+Moreover, the carrier phase plays an crucial role in multiphoton pair production, which destroys not only the axisymmetry of momentum spectrum, but also the rotational symmetry of momentum spiral.
 And the number of spiral arms is decreased due to the introduction of carrier phase.
-More importantly, for $\Delta\phi=\pi/2$, there still exists vortex pattern in the momentum spectrum when the cycle decreased to $N=0.5$.
-On the other hand, we also found the range of critical polarization values for the vortices appearance corresponding to the different cycle number with relative carrier envelope phase as $0$ and $\pi/2$, respectively.
+More importantly, for $\Delta\phi=\pi/2$, there still exists spiral pattern in the momentum spectrum when the cycle decreased to $N=0.5$.
+On the other hand, we also found the range of critical polarization values for the spirals appearance corresponding to the different cycle number with relative carrier envelope phase as $0$ and $\pi/2$, respectively.
 Based on the studied results, it is applicable to regard the momentum signatures as a new probing to the laser field information.
 For example, by breaking the symmetry, we can probe the information about relative phase.
 By the thinning shape and the number of spiral arms, one can detect the information of cycles in pulse.
-By the presence or absence of vortices in the momentum spectrum, we can probe the information of time delay.
+By the presence or absence of spirals in the momentum spectrum, we can probe the information of time delay.